Henry Tudor arrived at Mill Bay, Milford Haven this day in 1485, this was his first step to claiming the crown of England.

 What is important to remember though, is that today, the land on which the battle was fought in 1487 is private land and the owner will not want people wandering all over his property and straying from the trail, it is important that this is always be respected.

 Most of my photograph's were taken in 2016 on the boundaries of the battle field, from behind fences and gates, which is as close as we could get to the site.
 Others were taken from Humber Lane, however we did walk a short distance up a well used track to get some photographs of Burrand Furlong, at no point did we trample through the landowner's crops.
-Other photo's added since then are from a tour, lead by Mike Ingram in 2017, in which permission was granted by the land owner to visit the Burrand Stone.
-(That brought a lump to my throat I must say!)
+Other photo's added since then are from a tour, lead by Mike Ingram in 2017, in which permission was granted by the land owner to visit the Burrand Stone (That brought a lump to my throat I must say!) and in April of this year.

 On the 31st May 1443 Margaret Beaufort was born at Bletsoe Castle to Margaret Beauchamp and John Beaufort,